Researchers look to carbon dioxide as a more environmentally friendly refrigerant gas

 With the University of Maryland, Fricke has helped design a software tool called Life Cycle Climate Performance (LCCP), too.
 Essentially, LCCP calculates the CO2 equivalent emissions over the entire operating lifetime of a refrigeration system.

-The software takes into account the CO2 emissions related to all aspects of refrigeration: manufacture, transport, assembly, maintenance, electricity usage, leakage, teardown, recycling, and so on.
+The software takes into account the CO2 emissions related to all aspects of refrigeration: manufacture, transport, assembly, maintenance, electricity usage, refrigerant leakage, teardown, recycling, and so on.
 LCCP even takes into account the emissions associated with making a part within the refrigeration system, Fricke said.
 By considering these factors, buyers can consider environmental factors more easily.
 The ultimate goal, Fricke said, would be to use LCCP as a global tool to study regional differences in refrigeration.
 The United States could be compared with Japan, or Europe with India, he said.

 In fact, Europe might be setting the standard for refrigeration, Fricke said.
 Already there are around 1,300 CO2 refrigeration systems throughout Europe.
 The United States trails with only three, one each in Illinois, Maine and New York.
 The United States is likely to follow Europe's lead though, Fricke said.